serenity-is/docs/tutorials/movies/movies.md

 ![Movies TextArea Editors](img/movies_textarea_editors.png)

-As editors became a bit higher, form height exceeded default Serenity dialog height and now we have a vertical scroll bar.
+As editors became a bit higher, form height exceeded default Serenity form height (which is set by Sergen to 260px) and now we have a vertical scroll bar.
 Let's remove it.

 ### Setting Initial Dialog Size With CSS (Less)